JustinyAhin/Orathor/README.md

 Press a shortcut, speak, and your words appear wherever your cursor is.
 Orathor is a native menu bar app built with Swift and SwiftUI.
 No Electron, no web views, no accounts.

+## Install

+1. Download the latest zip from [Orathor-releases](https://github.com/JustinyAhin/Orathor-releases/tree/main/releases)
+2. Unzip and drag `Orathor.app` to `/Applications`
+3. **Right-click → Open** the first time — the app isn't notarized, so a normal double-click is blocked by Gatekeeper
+4. Orathor lives in the menu bar (no Dock icon) — look for the mic icon
+5. Grant the permissions it asks for: Microphone, Accessibility (text insertion), and Speech Recognition (Apple Speech engine)

+Updates after that are automatic via Sparkle.

 ## How it works

 1. Trigger recording with the **Right Option** key (hold or double-tap — configurable in Settings)